alexiszamanidis/vscode-git-worktrees/README.md

 ### ⚠️ Error Handling

-If something goes wrong, a helpful popup will appear at the bottom-left corner of your screen.
+If something goes wrong, a helpful popup will appear at the bottom-right corner of your screen.
 Please don’t hesitate to [open an issue](https://github.com/alexiszamanidis/vscode-git-worktrees/issues) if you encounter a bug.

 ![error](https://user-images.githubusercontent.com/48658768/160239217-c915cf20-9e03-49cb-be3b-9a4b691cf189.gif)